avidas/avidas.github.com/source/_posts/2015-06-14-nodeconf-unconf-with-the-right-intentions.markdown

 categories: Node.js, Nodeconf
 ---

-Conferences can be a great way to get the creative juices flowing, meet people in the community, share stories and problems and learn from people building the frameworks that a lot of your software runs on.
+Conferences can be a great way to get the creative juices flowing, meet people in the community and share stories and problems.
+They offer great opportunities to learn from core developers building the frameworks that your software depends on.

 Nodeconf managed to achieve all this, in the rather unusual form of an unconference.
 An unconference meant that the structure and events/presentations and talks at the conference were left to be decided by the community rather than a committee.
 That does make Nodeconf a conference not for everyone.
 Understanding the format and structure of Nodeconf is important before you make the hike to Walnut Creek Ranch next year.